-UNIT 4: DRAFTING AMENDMENTS - PART I
+UNIT 4 DRAFTING AMENDMENTS - PART I

 - 4.1 Introduction

-- 4.2 Learning Outcomes
+- 4.2 Intended Learning Outcome

 - 4.3 Drafting Amendments

 - 4.3.1 Methods of Amendment

 - 4.3.2 Preferred Method of Amendment

 - 4.3.3 The Objectives When Drafting Amendments

 - 4.3.4 How to Arrange Amendments

 - 4.3.5 Drafting Amendments

 - 4.4 Summary

-- 4.5 References/Further Reading
+- 4.5 References/Further Readings/Web Resources

-- 4.6 Possible Answers to Self- Assessment Exercise
+- 4.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered drafting of repeal provisions.
 In this unit, we explore how amendments and repeals are best made, in particular the technique of direct textual change, and the pitfalls to be watched for.
 We place emphasis on the use of express provisions for these purposes, rather than relying on repeal or amendment by implication.